droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 # O3.
 The Old Svalich Road
 ## O3a.
 Doru & Donavich
-As the players move to depart Vallaki for Castle Ravenloft on the day of the dinner, if they previously spared the **vampire spawn** Doru and aided him in overcoming his thirst for blood in [[Arc B - Welcome to Barovia]], they encounter Doru and his father, the priest Donavich (using the statistics of an **acolyte**) at Vallaki’s eastern Morning Gate as they approach the Old Svalich Road.
+As the players move to depart Vallaki for Castle Ravenloft on the day of the dinner, if they previously spared the **vampire spawn** Doru and aided him in overcoming his thirst for blood in [[Арка B - Добро Пожаловать в Баровию]], they encounter Doru and his father, the priest Donavich (using the statistics of an **acolyte**) at Vallaki’s eastern Morning Gate as they approach the Old Svalich Road.
 Read:

 <div class="description">
 <p>As the closed eastern gate comes into view, you spot two guards speaking heatedly with a pair of cloaked figures through the bars of the gate.
 As one of the guards shifts her weight to brandish the spear at her side, you recognize the two figures on the opposite side of the gate: the Barovian priest, Father Donavich, and his son, Doru.</p>